 • a command line tool: rnx2rtkp

 As first step I run the GUI.
 The reason is that some settings can be saved in a configuration file which can be used with the command line tool as argument.
 I configured under “Setting1” position mode “Static” and selected Navigation Systems: GPS, Galileo, Glonass and BDS.
-In selector “Positions” I entered below “Base Station” the position in X/Y/Z-ECEF format.
+In selector “Positions” I entered below “Base Station” the position in X/Y/Z-ECEF format ( Earth-Centered, Earth-Fixed ).
 The values can be found in the final .rnx file in line marked with APPROX POSITION XYZ.
 Don’t worry, it’s not approximately, it is exact.
 In case of WIEN00AUT it is 4085097.7110 1200224.1682 4733306.7362.
 It’s important to enter the exact values, otherwise the calculated result is wrong.
 Now press the “Save” button and give the configuration file a name, e.g. “myconfig.conf”.
 Back to the main window enter the necessary file names.
 It is the .obs file for Rover, the .rnx file for the basestation and also needed .nav and .sbs file.
 In the solutions sections you get a proposal for the final position file name.
 Press the “Execute” button.
-After a while you get the result.
+After a while - maybe a minute - you get the result.
 Press the “Plot” button.
 It will start rtkplot_qt with the .pos file.
 If “Ground Track” is selected we can see that the position goes around only few centimeter during the last hours.
 Better to see using the “Position” tab.

 position